rust-lang/rust/text/0000-language-semver.md

 exist).
 Finally, there is a list below of areas of the language which are generally considered underspecified.

-We expect that there will be cases that fall on a grey line betwen bug and expected behavior, and discussion will be needed to determine where it falls.
+We expect that there will be cases that fall on a grey line between bug and expected behavior, and discussion will be needed to determine where it falls.
 The recent conflict between `Rc` and scoped threads is an example of such a discusison: it was clear that both APIs could not be legal, but not clear which one was at fault.
 The results of these